25+ Air Travel Questions Answered

 How does self-check-in work?

 More and more airlines and airports are using self-check-in at the airline counter.
-If this is the case at your departing airport, then you will check-in at an automated kiosk using your flight record number, or the credit card you used to book the flight or your passport.
+If this is the case at your departing airport, then you will check in at an automated kiosk using your flight record number, the credit card you used to book the flight, or your passport.
 The kiosk will take you through a series of questions, try and sell you additional services, and will then print your boarding pass and, in many cases these days, also your baggage tags.
 Put the baggage tags on your suitcase and then look for a line to drop off baggage.

 Do I still need a boarding pass?

-Most airlines these days will give you the option of a paper boarding pass or one on your smartphone that is emailed to you.
+Most airlines these days offer the option of a paper boarding pass or a boarding pass emailed to your smartphone.
 Either will work.
 If you have a boarding pass, you need to know where it is and be able to get to it at the appropriate time at security.
-If you lose your boarding pass then you can re-print one at the airline counter kiosk.
-If you use an electronic boarding pass, then you need to have your smartphone ready and it has to have enough charge to show the boarding pass at security and then likely then again at the gate.
+If you lose your boarding pass, you can reprint it at the airline counter kiosk.
+If you use an electronic boarding pass, you need to have your smartphone ready and charged enough to show it at security, and likely again at the gate.

 Where do I charge my phone?